Targeting, delivery settings, and premium charges

 Note that even if a premium charge is added to a proposal line item, sales representatives are allowed to remove premium charges.

-In this section, we'll go over some basics of the types of targeting available in DFP.
-This will give you a better understanding of how customization works for DFP sales management.
+In this section, we'll go over some basics of the types of targeting available in Ad Manager.
+This will give you a better understanding of how customization works for Sales Management.

 There are two broad categories of targeting—hierarchical and flat.
 Hierarchical targeting allows you to target a higher-level value, which also automatically targets all "children" or lower-level values below it.
 The other type of targeting is flat targeting.
 This kind of targeting allows you to include only a single value itself.
 Targeting a flat value does not automatically or implicitly target anything else.